Courses

 MATH B301 Real Analysis I

 A first course in real analysis, providing a rigorous development of single variable calculus, with a strong focus on proof writing.
 Topics covered: the real number system, elements of set theory and topology, limits, continuous functions, the intermediate and extreme value theorems, differentiable functions and the mean value theorem, uniform continuity, the Riemann integral, the fundamental theorem of calculus.
 Possible additional topics include analysis on metric spaces or dynamical systems.
-Prerequisite: MATH 201.
-Some students also find it helpful to have taken a transitional course such as MATH 206 before enrolling in this course.
+Prerequisite: MATH 201 and MATH B206 or permission of instructor.

 Back to top